silveback/complete-javascript-course/README.md

+# Currently learning Fullstack Software Engineer from Lambda School (Web PT 6)

+Doing these additional exercises to further build my understanding and skillset of EMCASCRIPT 6 and beyond!

 # Course Material and FAQ for my Complete JavaScript Course

 This repo contains starter files and the finished project files for all the projects contained in the course.